pi-hole/docs/docs/main/prerequisites.md

 | Fedora       | 31 / 32          | ARM / x86_64        |
 | CentOS       | 7 / 8            | x86_64              |

-!!! info
-    Pi-hole will run on most Debian-based distributions and is the preferred platform.

-!!! info
-    For Fedora-based distributions, it is advisable to set [SELinux to `disabled` or `permissive`](https://wiki.centos.org/HowTos/SELinux#SELinux_Modes).
-    Pi-hole can otherwise be whitelisted if the `enforcing` mode is kept.

 ### IP Addressing

 Pi-hole needs a static IP address to properly function (a DHCP reservation is just fine).
 Users may run into issues because **we currently install `dhcpcd5`, which may conflict with other running network managers** such as `dhclient`, `dhcpcd`, `networkmanager`, and `systemd-networkd`.